 - Monitor the impact of changes in laws about the minimum age for purchasing e-cigarettes, introduced in October 2015.
 The survey data will be used to assess whether the legislation is working.

 - Monitor the impact of changes in the law about cigarette packaging.
-From May 2016 cigarettes will be sold in plain packages, and the data will be used to help assess the impact on purchasing.
+For example, since May 2016 cigarettes have be sold in plain packages, and the data has been used to help assess the impact on purchasing.

 The data is used by a wide range of other organisations.
 For example:

 - Local authorities compare the national data from the survey with local data to identify any specific local patterns or problems.

 - Information about why and how young people purchase cigarettes, alcohol and drugs is used by charities in initiatives aimed at preventing these behaviours.

 - Information about how young people purchase alcohol and cigarettes is used by retail bodies to understand how best to restrict under-age access.

 What the survey users say about the data:

 "We have conducted local surveys on drug and alcohol use and the national survey is invaluable as a baseline to compare ourselves to." - Local Authority

 "The smoking, drinking and drug use (SDD) survey is the prime source of data on young people’s drinking and drug use and is essential for an understanding of trends and developments in this crucial area.
 No other survey has the wealth, depth or scope of data that the SDD provides." - Local Authority